Precision digital thermometer for professional kitchens and food safety.

 You’ll need:

-- A remoteleave-in probe thermometer and or an instant-read thermometer.
+• A remote leave-in probe thermometer and or an instant-read thermometer.

 Instructions:

-- Fill the pot with water, until the leftovers are totally covered.
+• Fill the pot with water until the leftovers are totally covered.

-- The meat should be cooked to an internal degree of at least 162°F( 72°C)since it will carry over to 165°F (74°C) when resting.
+• The meat should be cooked to an internal temperature of at least 162°F (72°C), since it will carry over to 165°F (74°C) when resting.

-- Keep monitoring the meat’s temperature until it gets to 162°F(72°C).
+• Keep monitoring the meat’s temperature until it reaches 162°F (72°C).

 The oven method